Hancock County Ga.

 From the Sparta, Ga., Ishmaelite

 The railroad between Milledgeville and Warrenton is worse damaged than ever before it its history., There was a landslide near Carr's station, and the overhead wagon bridge fell in.
 The culvert at the Mason place, beyond Culverton, was washed out.
 There were heavy landslides in the Bass cut.
 The bridge spans over Folsom creek were damaged.
 A portion of the bridge over the Ogeechee was washed away; and two or more trestles between the river and Warrenton met a similar fate.
 Besides all this there were numerous minor washouts.
 The passenger train was caught between two destroyed trestles between Mayfield and Warrenton.
-It is reported that the railroad authorities are taking no immediate steps to repair the damage and restore communicaiton-a statement which seems incredible.
+It is reported that the railroad authorities are taking no immediate steps to repair the damage and restore communication statement which seems incredible.
 At the reported rate of progress the road will be reopened for travel some little time before Christmas.

 The loss to the county in the way of bridges is very heavy.
 Information has been received of the loss of Harris's, Long's, McCook and Culver's bridges.
 Full returns will no doubt increase the list.
 The loss of gin and fishpond dams and of plantation bridges is greater than was ever known before.
 W.W.
 Steven's gin house on the Ogeechee was washed away, together with his shops, and his mill, which had stood the floods of sixty years, was turned half around.
 Culver's mill dam was broken and the mill badly damaged.
 Harris's mill is reported to have been damaged.
 The water was several feet deep in the second story of Mr. William Steven's mill.